 MAPC is the regional planning agency serving the people who live and work in the 101 cities and towns of Metro Boston.
 The agency promotes smart growth and regional collaboration, which includes protecting the environment, supporting economic development, encouraging sustainable land use, improving transportation, bolstering affordable housing, ensuring public safety, advancing equity and opportunity among people of all backgrounds, and fostering collaboration among municipalities.

 MAPC’s regional smart growth plan, MetroFuture: Making a Greater Boston Region, was adopted in 2008 after a planning process that involved 5,000 participants from across the region.
 All of the agency’s programs and projects are now focused on achieving the MetroFuture goals and implementation strategies.
 MAPC also serves on the Boston Metropolitan Planning Organization, acts as the region’s Economic Development District, and provides a wide array of technical and planning services to municipal governments and non-profit agencies.
 MAPC is an effective advocate at all levels of government on behalf of smart growth and regional collaboration.

-Brian Swett, Chief of Environment and Energy for the City of Boston
+Austin F. Blackmon, Chief of Environment, Energy, and Open Space for the City of Boston